alexpeattie/alexpeattie.com/src/talks/_tts.md

 There are many other models out there (beyond the scope of this talk)!
 Many focus on improved training and/or inference efficiency vs. Tacotron 2.

-Some worth checking out include FastSpeech 2, Transformer Network, AdaSpeech 2, GlowTTS, FastPitch, Flowtron, TalkNet, Grad-TTS.
+Some worth checking out include VITS, FastSpeech 2, Transformer Network, AdaSpeech 2, GlowTTS, FastPitch, Flowtron, TalkNet, Grad-TTS.

 ---